HaiboLi99/HaiboLi99.github.io/_pages/research.md

 where $q_1+q_2+q_3=r$, and  $P_{A}\in \mathbb{R}^{m\times m}$, $P_{L}\in \mathbb{R}^{p\times p}$ are orthogonal, $X\in\mathbb{R}^{n\times n}$ is invertible, and $\Sigma_{A}^{\top}\Sigma_A+\Sigma_{L}^{\top}\Sigma_L=I_{r}$.
 The values of $$\{q_1,q_2,q_3\}$$ are determined internally by $$\{A,L\}$$.

-It is very useful for matrix computation problems related to matrix pairs, such as
+It is very useful for matrix computation problems related to matrix-pairs, such as

 * Generalized least squares problem: